Standards of Training, Certification & Watchkeeping

-All professional mariner certifications must be STCW 95 Compliant with the exception of U.S. mariners working exclusively on inland waters or domestic near coastal waters on vessels up to 200 gross tons waters, which are exempt from the STCW requirements.
+All professional mariner certifications must be STCW, as amended, Compliant with the exception of U.S. mariners working exclusively on inland waters or domestic near coastal waters on vessels up to 200 gross tons waters, or certain other exempted vessels, which are exempt from the STCW requirements.

 What about unlicensed crewmembers?

 All professional mariners that have designated safety or pollution prevention duties (even if they are unlicensed/ non certificated) must have Basic Safety Training.
 This would include everyone listed on the emergency bill, also called the muster list or station bill.
 As of January 2014, all seafarers must also have Security Training that is commensurate with their specific duties.
 Maritime Security Awareness for all seafarers that do NOT have security duties, or Vessel Security for Personnel with Security Duties or ISPS Ship Security Officer for those responsible for vessel security on the ship security plan.
 The highest level supersedes all other levels of security training.

 How will the new certificates indicate compliance with the latest version of the code?

 Most maritime administrations recognize that this may be difficult to be certain about for the near future as each country implements the amendments into their training regimes and each training provider receives approval for the changes in curriculum.
 Also because many portions of the code were not amended in 2010 and are therefore still appropriately taught at the 1995 level which causes further port state control confusion.